Demand Engineering vs. Demand Generation: What B2B Technical Consulting Firms Actually Need

 If the answers are no, you do not have a marketing execution problem.
 You have a systems problem.
 And systems problems require systems solutions — not more campaigns.

 Martin Salgado is the founder of Influential B2B, a revenue consulting and execution firm that builds demand engineering systems for principal-led B2B technical consulting firms.
-The FABRIC™ methodology has been used to build pipeline infrastructure for firms in AI/ML, cybersecurity, FPGA, and compliance.
+The FABRIC™ methodology has been used to build pipeline infrastructure for firms in AI/ML, cybersecurity, embedded systems, and telecom.

 Ready to build the system?